ghwfluffy/fluffycoin/README.md

 ### Why?

 Why build a brand new blockchain?
 Surely making a layer 2 on top of Etherium, a Parachain on Polkadot, or a dapp on Solana would have more potential.
 Because it's fun.
 This requires a lot of complicated problems to solve, and it requires solving them with code.
 A lot of code.
 Code is my brush and vim is my canvas.
-I consider a fluffycoin to be more like an NFT than a cryptocurrency.
+I consider a fluffycoin to be more like an art project than a cryptocurrency.
 If you hold a fluffycoin then you have a piece of art.

 ### This is not Fluffy \<space> Coin

 A YouTuber named Biaheza used the name "Fluffy Coin" (with a space) to create an ERC-20 smart contract on the Etherium blockchain for a video to explain how easy it is to setup an alt coin.
 I've been all talk and no code on this project since 2018, so I can only blame myself for letting the name get minted by someone else in late 2021.
 Many other names were considered but nothing else felt right.
-I'll give Biaheza some coins when the public network goes live and let him know I'm using the name.
-Check out his content on YouTube, I've been watching him for years.

 ## Status